UK Democracy Bulletin

 Green Party Executive (GPEx) results announced

 Whilst we’re still waiting on the leadership election, the results of this year’s GPEx elections are in, with Green members selecting representatives for the six positions available.
 View the results here.

 UK Government softens rigid rejection of Scottish referendum demands

 Signalling a partial climbdown, the Scotland Secretary Alistair Jack MP states if Scotland is able to maintain support for a referendum above 60% for an extended period, then “I would acknowledge that there was a desire for a referendum.”
 Current polling has support for a referendum at around 51%.
 Previously the UK Government had outright rejected calls for a second independence referendum with the PM stating such suggestions as “irresponsible and reckless.”

 Democracy & Media

 Open Society Foundations (OSF) has launched a call for proposals to fund a piece of participatory design work, with quite a short deadline (7 October).
 They’re looking for a UK-based non-profit organisation to lead a group of partners/stakeholders to develop a participatory process to design a new approach to community safety and policing resource allocation.
 The purpose is to design a participatory and multi-stakeholder (including police) process, where the process itself educates the public and other actors about policing and community safety budgets and outcomes.
 The process will result in the design of a participatory approach to resource allocation (such as participatory budgeting or other community decision-making models), which can be trialled in a UK location(s).
 Some at OSF are apparently worried that the language of the call, and the size of the budget ($300k) may be off-putting for many orgs, and has asked for it to be shared widely.
-There will be a webinar on 6 Sept that will provide more information.

 Featured Upcoming Events